flashbots/suave-specs/specs/rigil/README.md

 - Decision *2*: **No SGX Nodes (yet)**
     - reason: SGX SUAVE Kettles are an active area of research and development and do not drastically impact the UX of users on **Rigil Testnet**.
 - Decision *3*: **Weak Data Availability Guarantees**
     - Reason: The Confidential Data Store currently only keeps private data available for one day.
-[Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are active open questions, which whether or not answered does not drastically impact the UX on Rigil Testnet.
+[Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are active open questions, which whether or not answered do not drastically impact the UX on Rigil Testnet.
 - Decision *4*: **Centralized Builder Interoperability**
     - reason: Blocks emitted from SUAVE Kettles will have unpredictable inclusion in early development so SUAVE rigil supports a precompile to send bundles to off-SUAVE block builders.